 The Problem With Alert Fatigue

 Costly to the business.
 When analysts spend time triaging and investigating alerts, it takes resources away from more high-value tasks.
 On average, analysts spend 24-30 minutes investigating each incident that comes through, according to an Enterprise Management Associates (EMA) study.
-Considering that the average salary of a SOC analyst is $109,156 per year (around $30 per incident investigation), false positives and alert fatigue can result in a major cost to business.
+Considering that the average salary of a security operations center (SOC) analyst is $109,156 per year (around $30 per incident investigation), false positives and alert fatigue can result in a major cost to business.

-From there, it’s inevitable to ignore alerts that actually matter, which leads to security incidents.
+From there, it’s inevitable to ignore alerts that actually matter, which leads to cyberattacks such as ransomware, malware and other real threats.
 For example, alert fatigue was a factor in Target’s 2013 data breach.